ImperialCollegeLondon/virtual_ecosystem/docs/source/development/design/core.md

 Once any mappings have been established, then the configuration defines the source file and variable name for required forcing variables.
 The dimension names are used to infer how to spatially index the data and we have a restricted set of dimension names that must be used to avoid ambiguity.
-We also need to have `time` and `depth` as reserved dimension names but the spatial indexing uses:
+We also need to have other reserved dimension names (for example, `time`, `depth`, `height`) but spatial indexing expects the following dimension names to define particular indexing approaches:

 - `x`, `y`: use coordinates to match data to cells,
 - `idx_x`, `idx_y`: just use indices to match data to cells,